blake9371/Intelligent-Sorting-System/BUILDLOG.md

 25/08/26
 Designed the CAD model for sprocket, have not added hole for screw yet Designed the CAD model for inner and outer chains

+30/08/26
+Wrote the classical CV code for classification